Upgrading SOLIDWORKS Toolbox within SOLIDWORKS PDM

 Additional Steps

-Prior to upgrading any additional SOLIDWORKS workstations to the new version, perform a Get Latest on the Toolbox folder, then the latest version will be cached and the installation manager will skip the upgrade.
+Prior to upgrading any additional SOLIDWORKS workstations to the new version, perform a Get Latest on the Toolbox folder, then the latest version will be cached and the installation manager will skip the Toolbox upgrade on those machines.

 Related Links